Contact the GSAS Fellowships Office: gsas-fellowships@fas.harvard.edu

 - Graduate Society Summer Predissertation Fellowships

-- GSAS Summer School Tuition Fellowships, for language study
+- Summer School Tuition Fellowships for Language Study

-- GSAS Merit and Term-Time Research Fellowships, a half-year award
+- Merit and Beeuwkes Awards, a half-year award

-- Kennedy, Knox, and Sheldon Traveling Fellowships, the Lurcy Traveling Fellowships, and the Samuelson Traveling Fellowships, through the Committee on General Scholarships
+- Traveling Fellowships, through the Committee on General Scholarships

 External Competitions